mikechappelow/klink/README.md

 ### klink functions

-The klink functions are a general group of functions used to establish links to data sources commonly used within Kellogg.
+The klink functions can be used to establish links to common data sources within Kellogg.

 #### klink_sql

-The klink_sql function enables users to link to predefined, internal SQL databases using only a couple of arguments and removes the necessity of locally defining service account credentials in your code, .Renviron files, and/or manually assignment in Connect publications.
+The klink_sql function enables users to link to predefined, internal SQL databases using only a couple of arguments and removes the necessity of locally defining service account credentials in your code, .Renviron files, and Connect publications.

 ``` r
 library(klink)